-- 7.3.1 The NCTTRAC Board shall act on behalf of the organization and has the principal responsibility for the organization's mission, and the legal accountability for its operations. - 7.3.2 The Board shall determine NCTTRAC's mission and purpose. - 7.3.2.1 The Board shall conduct periodic strategic planning to review and update the organization's mission and purpose for accuracy and validity. - 7.3.2.2 Each Officer, Director and Committee Chair Elect should fully understand and support the organization's mission and the strategic plan. - 7.3.3 The Board shall ensure effective organizational planning. - 7.3.3.1 The Board must actively participate with staff in the overall planning process and assist in implementing organizational goals. - 7.3.3.2 The Board shall set policy through the development of strong organizational plans including, but not limited to, organizational bylaws, SOPs, and the strategic plan. - 7.3.4 The Board shall ensure adequate resources for NCTTRAC to fulfill its mission and shall manage those resources effectively. - 7.3.4.1 The Board shall ensure that adequate financial controls are in place to safeguard its resources and preserve the tax-exempt status of the organization. - 7.3.4.2 The Board shall actively participate in the development of the annual budget. - 7.3.5 The Board shall ensure that NCTTRAC's programs and services are consistent with the organization's mission and shall monitor their effectiveness. - 7.3.6 The Board shall ensure legal and ethical integrity and maintain accountability. - 7.3.6.1 The Board shall establish pertinent organizational policies and procedures. - 7.3.6.2 The Board shall adhere to provisions of the organization's Bylaws and Articles of Incorporation. - 7.3.7 The Board shall oversee training of new Officers, Directors and Committee Chairs Elect and assess Board participation and performance. - 7.3.7.1 New Officers, Directors and Committee Chairs Elect shall be provided with information related to their Board responsibilities as well as NCTTRAC's history, needs and challenges. - 7.3.7.2 The Board shall regularly evaluate its performance in order to recognize its achievements and determine areas that need to be improved.
+- 7.3.1 The NCTTRAC Board shall act on behalf of the organization and has the principal responsibility for the organization's mission and legal accountability for its operations. - 7.3.2 The Board shall determine NCTTRAC's mission and purpose. - The Board shall conduct periodic strategic planning to review and update the organization's mission and purpose for accuracy and validity. - 7.3.2.2 Each Officer, Director, and Committee Chair-Elect should fully understand and support the organization's mission and associated obligations. - 7.3.3 The Board shall ensure effective organizational planning. - The Board must actively participate with staff in the overall planning process 7.3.3.1 and assist in implementing organizational goals. - The Board shall set policy through the development of strong organizational plans including, but not limited to, organizational bylaws, SOPs, and the strategic plan. - 7.3.4 The Board shall ensure adequate resources for NCTTRAC to fulfill its mission and shall manage those resources effectively. - 7.3.4.1 The Board shall ensure that adequate financial controls are in place to safeguard its resources and preserve the tax-exempt status of the organization. - The Board shall actively participate in the development of the annual budget.
+7.3.4.2 - 7.3.5 The Board shall ensure that NCTTRAC's programs and services are consistent with the organization's mission and shall monitor their effectiveness. - 7.3.6 The Board shall ensure legal and ethical integrity and maintain accountability. - 7.3.6.1 The Board shall establish pertinent organizational policies and procedures. - 7.3.6.2 The Board shall adhere to provisions of the organization's Bylaws and Articles of Incorporation. - 7.3.7 The Board shall oversee the training of new Officers, Directors, and Committee Chairs Elect and assess Board participation and performance. - New Officers, Directors, and Committee Chairs Elect shall be provided with information related to their Board responsibilities as well as NCTTRAC's history, needs, and challenges. - 7.3.7.2 The Board shall regularly evaluate its performance to recognize its achievements and determine areas that need to be improved. - 7.3.8 The Board shall be responsible for NCTTRAC's statement of position in matters of activism, advocacy, and/or organizational endorsement.
+If time constraints do not allow for position development by full Board consensus the responsibility shall be delegated to the Executive Committee or Officers of the Board If time constraints are extreme.

-- 7.3.8 The Board shall be responsible for NCTTRAC's statement of position in matters of activism, advocacy and/or organizational endorsement.
-If time constraints do not allow for position development by full Board consensus the responsibility shall be delegated to the Executive Committee or Officers of the Board If time constraints are extreme. - 7.3.9 Each Officer and Director shall perform his or her duties in good faith and in a manner he or she reasonably believes to be in the best interest of NCTTRAC. - 7.3.9.1 Each Officer and Director shall perform his or her duties with such care as an ordinarily reasonable and prudent person in a like position with respect to a similar corporation would use under similar circumstances. - 7.3.9.2 Each Officer and Director shall read and attest to the Conflict of Interest SOP at least annually. - 7.3.9.3 Each Officer, Director and Standing Committee Chair Elect shall complete training related to the roles and responsibilities of the Board.
+- 7.3.9 Each Officer and Director shall perform his or her duties in good faith and in a manner he or she reasonably believes to be in the best interest of NCTTRAC. - 7.3.9.1 Each Officer and Director shall perform his or her duties with such care as an ordinarily reasonable and prudent person in a like position with respect to a similar corporation would use under similar circumstances. - 7.3.9.2 Each Officer, Director, and Committee Chair-Elect shall read and attest to the Conflict of Interest and Code of Ethics SOPs at least annually. - 7.3.9.3 Each Officer, Director, and Standing Committee Chair-Elect shall complete training related to the roles and responsibilities of the Board.